kazuki43zoo/mybatis-spring-boot-jpetstore/README.md

 This sample use the [Lombok](https://projectlombok.org/) to generate setter method, getter method and constructor.
 If this sample application run on your IDE, please install the Lombok. (see [https://projectlombok.org/download.html](https://projectlombok.org/download.html))

-And this application use the groovy to use multiple line string language on MyBatis Mapper method.
+And this application use the groovy to use multiple line string on MyBatis Mapper method.
 If this sample application run on your IDE, please add `src/main/groovy` in source path.

-e.g.) line string language on MyBatis Mapper method
+e.g.) multiple line string on MyBatis Mapper method

 ```groovy
 @Mapper